 4. Hike and camp in Quttinirpaaq National Park.

-Nunavut is a welcoming place for campers; you can camp anywhere on the tundra (be aware that it is traditional land, so respect is necessary), and all national parks have designated camping areas.
-The ground is permafrost, however, so you can’t sink tent pegs.
-Instead, ropes must be tied to rocks or otherwise anchored on top of the earth.
+Nunavut is a welcoming place for campers; you can camp almost anywhere on the tundra, except around cultural sites, and all national parks have designated camping areas.
+The ground is permafrost, but there is an active layer above the permafrost that you can sink tent pegs into.
+You can also use ropes tied to rocks or otherwise anchored on top of the earth.
 One of the most beautiful and remote camping locations is Quttinirpaaq, Canada’s most northern national park.

 You can visit the park on your own but it’s only accessible by charter plane from Resolute Bay, so if you are traveling solo, the cost will vary according to the price of fuel.
-Park staff are only onsite between May and August, and polar bears are natural inhabitants of the park, so be aware of safety when you drop your tent.
+Park staff are only onsite between May and August, and polar bears are natural inhabitants of the park, so be aware of safety when you pitch your tent.
 If you prefer a slightly less rugged experience, Parks Canada has two insulated tents based at Tanquary Fiord, within Quttinirpaaq National Park, which include access to a shared kitchen and pit toilets.
-You can also join an expeditions through a company such as Black Feather, which offers the Ad Astra Hike: a 15-day journey through the park with provided charter flights, where you will track migrating caribou herds and visit a “thermal oasis” in the center of the park.
+You can also join a guided group through a company such as Black Feather, which offers the Ad Astra Hike: a 15-day journey through the park with provided charter flights, where you will track migrating caribou herds and visit a “thermal oasis” in the center of the park.
+Be aware that Quttinirpaaq National Park is traditional land, so respect is of the utmost importance.

 5. Check out the Alianait Festival in Iqaluit.